Officer Scott Flahive Memorial Page

 Scott Anthony Flahive

-December 13, 2013, marked the nineteen year anniversary of Officer Scott Flahive’s
+December 13, 2018, marked the twenty-four year anniversary of Officer Scott Flahive’s

 death.
 It is difficult to believe so many years have passed since our friend was senselessly taken from us.
 Scott was very happy and proud to serve the Community of Grand Haven and it certainly was an honor and a privilege to work with him.
 It is with heavy hearts that we remember the ultimate sacrifice he made.
 We miss Scott very much and we will never forget him.